-Several other utilities and intervenors suggested contribution periods ranging from five to ten years.
+Several other utilities and intervenors suggested contribution periods ranging from five to 10 years.
 The requirement for BC Gas to adopt a longer contribution period would make the financing by local government less necessary.

-Where customer contributions are required, the Commission recommends that the Utilities develop a policy which requires at a minimum all customers who attach within the first five years to contribute to system extensions.
+Where customer contributions are required, the Commission directs the Utilities to develop a policy which requires at a minimum all customers who attach within the first five years to contribute to system extensions.
+Utilities may apply to incorporate a longer period in their system extension policies, perhaps with 'phase-out' provisions.

-6.5 Contribution Determination and Policy
+7.5 Contribution Determination and Policy